Student Honor Code

 Zero Tolerance for Violence

 Chatham University supports all efforts to prevent violence on campus.
-Any violation of another person's rights, including but not limited to physical or verbal threats, mental abuse, intentional libel, slander, physical harm or the harassment of another person will result in the campus taking the necessary and appropriate action to protect the safety and wellbeing of the campus community.
+Any violation of another person's rights, including but not limited to physical or verbal threats, mental abuse, intentional libel, slander, physical harm or the harassment of another person will result in the campus taking the necessary and appropriate action to protect the safety and well-being of the campus community, which may include the immediate removal of the student from the college setting and potential expulsion.
+Further, any action that is harmful to oneself including significant/severe self-injurious behavior, suicide attempts and/or threats may result in the immediate removal of the student from the college setting and potential expulsion.
+Mental health conditions, the influence of drugs or the use of alcohol will not diminish or excuse a violation of the Student Honor Code.

 - Dishonesty directed toward a University official.
-This includes but is limited to lying, cheating, or providing false information.
+This includes but not limited to lying, cheating, or providing false reporting and/or information.

 - Forgery, theft, misuse, or alteration or duplication without University permission, of any University property.
 This includes, but is not limited to documents, records, computer software, keys, or the students' illegal use of copyrighted materials over the internet, in which case additional legal action may be taken against a student by the Recording Industry Association of America or the Motion Picture Association of America.
 The University will not shield students from such action and will comply with proper subpoenas.